 Amazon has been on the market for a while and has earned an impeccable reputation, especially for customer experience.
 Many popular peer-review web pages have selected AWS Lambda as the leader of the industry.

 TechMagic AWS Lambda Case Studies

-TechMagic is a certified partner of Serverless Framework, which specializes in application development.
+TechMagic is a AWS / Serverless development company and certified partner of Serverless Framework, which specializes in web application development.
 Using services like API Gateway, DynamoDB, Step Functions, and combining these with AWS Lambda, TechMagic builds scalable and cost-efficient applications.

 We have helped Elements.cloud build an auto-scaling and fully-tolerant architecture.
 In order to lower their expenses and relieve them of responsibility for infrastructure maintenance, we shifted from EC2 instances to partial serverless architecture through the means of AWS Lambda.